Help Every Small Business Have a Chance for Success

 We make craft spirits and wines, and everyone – even bankers – loved our products when they tasted them.
 But when we asked for a loan, they all told us “Come back after you’ve been profitable for two years.”

-As a result, we scraped by in our first few years.
+As a result, we scraped by at first.
 We pooled our savings to raise $12,000 to buy our licenses and found the gear we needed on Craigslist.
 There must have been sixty times in those early days when we had zero cash.
 We survived solely through pure grit and our belief that through hard work, you can make something of yourself.

 We did survive, and we’re thankful for it.
 Yet we know our path to success would have been easier and we’d be farther along, adding more to the economy, if we’d only been able to get that first $5,000 loan from a bank.